andyboeh/qtphotobox/README.md

   * Support for GPIO trigger button
   * Review and reprinting of stored images
   * Possibility to wait for a USB drive and save all files there
-  * If a second screen/projectos is attached, slide show on the external screen
+  * If a second screen/projector is attached, slide show on the external screen
-  * Flexible positioning/arranging of images on the final print (move, rotate, scale)
+  * Flexible positioning/arranging of images on the final print (move, rotate, scale, grayscale, multiple times the same image, crop, border)
   * Custom background for final print
   * Theming support
   * Screensaver during idle time (for advertisements etc.)
+  * Portrait made (it's actually cropped landscape)
+  * Sending of pictures via E-Mail
   * ...

 Requirements